0. Introduction

 The consequent is also known as the "then portion" or the "right-hand side."
 This part describes what will happen when the Rule is run.

-These two pieces are separated by a =>
+These two pieces are separated by a =>.
+The antecedent

-before this symbol while the consequent is after it.
+is before this symbol while the consequent is after it.

-In this example, we define a Rule called will-run-no-matter-what
+In this example, we define a Rule called

-This particular Rule has nothing on the left-hand side so it will always run.
+on the left-hand side so it will always run.
+The right-hand side

-The right-hand side specifies that a (println)
+specifies that a (println) will run.

-this to work, click the (batch*)
+order for this to work, click the (batch*) button.

 - ← 1.
 Saying Hello